jaderbrandao/ApiCore/README.md

  Add in your appsettings.json, a Title and a Description for your API documentation:
 ```
  "ApiSettings": {
-    "Title": "API with APICore 1.1.5",
-    "Description": "API com a version mais atualizada do pacote APICore."
+    "Title": "ApiCore Libray",
+    "Description": "Library for APIs projects containing Middlewares and API's documentation through the Swagger framework.",
+    "ApiDeprecated": "This Api version is deprecated.",
+    "BadRequestMessage": "Exists properties with problems.
+Try update these problems: "
   }
 ```